MetaMask/metamask-docs/01_Main_Concepts/04_Accessing_Accounts.md

 })
 ```

-If this isn't the account you expected, you should notify the user!
+If the first account in the returned array isn't the account you expected, you should notify the user!
+In the future, the accounts array may contain more than one account.
+However, the first account in the array will continue to be considered as the user's "selected" account.